-1. Evaluation of the impact of sea-ice leads on weather forecast uncertainities.
+1. Evaluation of the impact of sea-ice leads on weather forecast uncertainties.

 A 10-member ensemble simulation with the operational weather model setup AROME-Arctic (Müller et al. 2017) has been performed for a 3 week period in March 2018.
 These ensemble forecasts have been utilized to force the sea-ice lead resolving model nexSIM.
-The high-resolution sea-ice fields are then, in turn, used as boundary condition to the AROME-Arctic model system (weakly coupling).
-The ensemble simulations have been produce on the ECMWF HPC and are currently transferred to the local cluster of MET Norway.
-In the second half of 2020 these simulations will be analysed with a focus on the impact of sea-ice leads on weather forecast uncertainties.
+The high-resolution sea-ice fields are then, in turn, used as boundary conditions to the AROME-Arctic model system (weakly coupling).
+The ensemble simulations have been produced on the ECMWF HPC and are currently transferred to the local cluster of MET Norway.
+The simulations will be analysed with a focus on the impact of sea-ice leads on weather forecast uncertainties, and have also been compared to a standard ensemble setup.